 Hacking Tools Leak: US Contractor Jailed for Selling to Russia

-A former U.S. contractor has been jailed for leaking hacking tools to Russia.
-This breach could empower cybercriminals and threaten national security.
-Authorities are investigating the extent of the damage and urging vigilance.
+A former U.S. contractor has been jailed for selling hacking tools to a Russian broker, raising serious cybersecurity concerns.
+Authorities are investigating the breach and its potential implications for national security.

 What Happened